Edgeberry/Edgeberry-Device-Hub/documentation/alignment.md

 1. Device connects to the broker and publishes to `$devicehub/devices/{deviceId}/provision/request` with JSON `{ name?, token?, meta?, uuid? }`.
 2. Provisioning service validates the whitelist when `ENFORCE_WHITELIST=true`:
    - Looks up `uuid` in `uuid_whitelist` and requires `used_at` null.
-   - On success, marks `used_at` and upserts the device row in `provisioning.db`.
+   - On success, marks `used_at` and upserts the device row in `devicehub.db`.
 3. Service replies on `$devicehub/devices/{deviceId}/provision/accepted|rejected`.

 Security posture:

 - Two gates protect bootstrap (production): provisioning client certificate and secret UUID whitelist (stored as salted hashes).
-- MVP stores plaintext UUIDs in a local SQLite table for speed of iteration; never log raw UUIDs where avoidable.
+- MVP stores plaintext UUIDs in the main SQLite database for speed of iteration; never log raw UUIDs where avoidable.
  - `ENFORCE_WHITELIST` (provisioning-service env) controls whether whitelist is required during provisioning.
- - Default production path for whitelist DB: `/var/lib/edgeberry/devicehub/provisioning.db` (override with `PROVISIONING_DB`).
+ - Default production path for main DB: `/var/lib/edgeberry/devicehub/devicehub.db` (override with `DEVICEHUB_DB`).
 - Production enforces mTLS at the broker.
 Devices never use HTTP(S) to communicate with the server.

 ### Provisioning Service (MVP, dev path) — Step-by-Step